Skip to content

 # Error: No such volume

-# Ah!
-The docker-compose.yml had a typo
+# the docker-compose.yml had a typo

-# It said: postgress_data (3 s's)
+# it said: postgress_data (3 s's)

-# Should be: postgres_data (2 s's)
+# should be: postgres_data (2 s's)

-# Found all volumes
+# found all volumes

 docker volume ls

-# Found: postgress_data (the typo!)
+# found: postgress_data (the typo)

 # Renamed it